Michigan / Monroe County

 What is the housing market like in Petersburg, MI?

-The Petersburg housing market is stable, with a median home price of $174,000 and a high owner-occupancy rate of 81%.
-Home values have seen modest appreciation, and rental availability is reasonable, making it a good market for both buyers and renters.
+The local housing market is strong, with a median home price of $174,000 and an owner-occupied rate of nearly 81%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 6.3%.
+Petersburg offers a mix of stability and opportunity for both buyers and renters.

 $174,000